ucsdlib/mapathon2024/README.md

 Follow the information in the [Mapathon Quick Guide](https://docs.google.com/document/d/17k6HEJpWDA3r_ADURs-bpaVBA9Ra3kbP1T6BBYxLnwM/edit?usp=sharing)

 **In-Person Event**
+If your campus is hosting an in-person event, you will want to **bring your own laptops and chargers**.
 Instructions will be provide and volunteers will be on hand to get you started and answer questions.

 The project we will be mapping will be shared closer to UC GIS Week.